abhi93shekJha/python_concepts/multithreading_and_multiprocessing.md

 ```

 ### Race condition
-- This happens when a memory is shared among multiple threads.
+- This happens when a memory is shared among multiple threads or we can say when multiple threads enter critical section.
 - Below example will show an object being shared among two threads and how it leads to inconsistent state of data.
 ```python
 from concurrent.futures import ThreadPoolExecutor